ZTurtle/WebDev/README.md

 4. These SQL files will create the necessary tables and populate them (if using the pre-filled option).

 ### Step 4: Add user
 1. Add a new user with the following credentials:
     - Username: mp_user
     - Hostname:localhost
     - Password: pa55word
-  2. Grant access to all (Global) priviledges
+2. Grant mp_user access to all (Global) priviledges

 ### Step 5: Access the Project in Your Browser